wjd-rai/musings/types/README.md

 In the beginning, types were invented as a way to avoid the paradox that arises in set theory if you take everything---even the collection of all sets---to be a set.
-(If you do that, then there's no way to decide whether the set X = { S | S ∉ S } contains.
-If you think X ∈ X, then you're wrong, since the condition of belonging to X is X ∉ X. If you think X ∉ X, then X ∈ X and your wrong again!)
+(If you do that, then there's no way to decide whether the set X = { S | S ∉ S } contains itself as a member.
+If you think X ∈ X, then you're wrong!
+The condition of belonging to X is X ∉ X. If you think X ∉ X, then X ∈ X and you're wrong again!)

 This is called Russel's Paradox and, in set theory, we avoid it by using the term *set* only for collections that are "small" in some sense, and we use the